justinmnge/steel_descent/README.md

-# Background

-[insert text here]
+Take command of a lone vessel in this arcade-style naval combat game.
+Surrounded by endless ocean, you'll face wave after wave of enemy ships with just one goal: to survive as long as you can while racking up the highest score possible.
+Each enemy vessel you destroy adds to your total, but be careful – the seas grow increasingly dangerous the longer you survive.

+Every session is a fresh start and a new chance to beat your personal best.
+Compare your greatest victories against previous attempts on the local leaderboard, which tracks your highest scores and the dates they were achieved.

+### Features:

+- Pure arcade naval combat
+- Session-based scoring system
+- Local leaderboard tracking
+- No-frills survival gameplay
+- Pick-up-and-play action

-## How to Play
+# How to Play

 1. **Run the Game**: Open your terminal and type `python3 main.py` to start the game.
-    - Dependencies required: Pygame-ce & pytmx
+    - Dependencies required: Pygame-ce & pytmx installed

 2. **Controls**:
-   - **WASD keys**: Vehicle movement.
+   - **WASD keys**: Boat movement.
    - **Left-mouse button**: Fire cannon.
    - **Esc key**: Pause the game.

-3. **Objective**:
+3. **Goal(s) of the game**:
-   - To defeat and survive the horde of enemy vehicles coming your way.
+   - To defeat and survive the horde of enemy boats coming your way.

-## Lessons Observed in the Project:
-   - ### Technical Skills:
-      - [insert text here]

-   - ### Game Development Concepts:
-      - [insert text here]

-   - ### Tools & Frameworks:
-      - Practical experience with the Pygame library
-      - Git version control system using feature branches